 American Express Travel is an online travel agency (OTA) that is available to everyone, including non-cardmembers.

 Travelers can search for and book flights, hotels, cruises, and more online or over the phone.
 While the prices are usually the same or similar to what you would find on other sites or directly with the airline, there is often a small fee ($6.99 for domestic flights and $10.99 for international flights) for having the assistance of a customer service agent.

 If you are a card member and have Membership Rewards points to use, you can redeem them at a rate of 1 cent each.
 That means if you find a flight for $300, you can redeem 30,000 points to cover the cost.

 While this may not be the absolute best value when it comes to point redemptions (often transferring to an airline can be more beneficial), it is an easy and straightforward way to redeem your points.

 Hot Tip: If you need to boost your point balance, read about the best ways to earn lots of American Express Membership Rewards points.

 Capital One Miles has really stepped up its game when it comes to travel cards and services in the past few years.
 With some of the easiest to use and most rewarding credit cards, there is a lot to like about booking your trip to Disney with CapOne.

-Just like the competition, Capital One has its own travel portal (which will be getting an upgrade thanks to Hopper later this year) where cardholders can book flights, hotels, rental cars, and more using their miles.
+Just like the competition, Capital One has its own travel portal where cardholders can book flights, hotels, rental cars, and more using their miles.
 The rate is a standard 1 cent per mile, so a $300 hotel room will cost 30,000 Capital One miles.

 Chase Ultimate Rewards